thecdil/fire-lines/_essay/05_two_brains.md

 Psychiatrist and researcher Bessel van der Kolk discusses this in his seminal book, [*The Body Keeps the Score.*](https://foresthistory.org/wp-content/uploads/2017/02/EdwardStahl.pdf) When we experience something terrifying, it is immediately stored by the back right brain—the part that stores raw, unfiltered emotion.
 This part of the brain is so fast that we may never even process an experience consciously, before it is stowed away there, in darkness.

-This is a phenomenon that many now are familiar with—the suppression of traumatic memories.
-Yet, this instinct for suppression, though helpful in the short-term, can often lead to alterations in memory, amnesia, and to explosive, erratic, or destructive behavior in the future.
+This processing error is a phenomenon that many of us are familiar with—the suppression of traumatic memories.
+The instinct for suppression, though helpful in the short-term, can often lead to problems with memory, amnesia, and to explosive, erratic, or destructive behavior in the future.
 In that way, the suppression of trauma feels like a direct analogy, as well as an explanation, for the suppression of fire.

 In order to be processed, traumatic memories have to be unlocked from the back of the right brain and processed through the fronts of our right and left hemispheres.
 This is how we contextualize them, place them in the past, and, ultimately, make sense of them as a part of the ongoing narrative of our lives.
 Both hemispheres need to work together on this in order for it to be accomplished.